brittanyb89/Internet-Sales/README.md

 This project is a web application that uses Node an Express to build the backend (db schema and REST API) for an e-commerce site.
 The database is built using MySQL and the Sequelize ORM.
 The application is deployed to Heroku and uses the JawsDB add-on for the MySQL database.
 Developer simply took a working Express.js API and configured it to use Sequelize to interact with a MySQL database.
 I learned how to use the Sequelize CLI to create models and seed data to a MySQL database, and how to sync Sequelize models to a MySQL database.

 Repository: https://github.com/brittanyb89/Internet-Sales
-Watch a demonstration of the functionality here:
+Watch demo functionality here: https://watch.screencastify.com/v/Ra38LX4p14kLHQo2kNbu

 # User Story